Courses & Advising

 E210 Beginning Creative Writing | 3 credits | Multiple Meeting Times | Multiple Instructors

-Basic techniques of writing fiction and poetry, including writer workshops.
-May include some elements of drama and/or creative non-fiction.
+In this course, you will be introduced to the basic techniques of writing fiction and poetry, including writer workshops.
+May also include some elements of drama and/or creative nonfiction.

 Sections may be offered online.